 - Fuel your car to full as you will find Gas Refueling Stations after long distances.

 - Carry lots of water and refreshments as in between there are no shops or supermarkets.
-Only you will hotels and shops at small towns only.
+Only you will hotels and shops in small towns only.

 - If you love beaches then pack your swimming essentials with you.